vishwas0459/mern-insta-clone/README.md

 # mern-insta-clone
-A FullStack instagram clone using MERN stack
+A FullStack instagram clone using MERN stack (Work in Progress)